espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 **Function:**

-Set the automatic reconnecting interval when TCP/UDP/SSL transmission breaks in the Wi-Fi :term:`Passthrough Mode`.
+Set the automatic reconnecting interval when TCP/UDP/SSL transmission breaks in the Network :term:`Passthrough Mode`.

 **Command:**